JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 8. Amazon S3 buckets support two options to speed up file uploads and downloads:

    * [AWS CloudFront](https://aws.amazon.com/cloudfront/) — a content delivery network (CDN) that allows TeamCity to transfer arifacts using low-latency CloudFront servers nearby.
-   * <anchor name="TransferAcceleration"/>[Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) — a bucket-level feature designed to optimize transfer speeds from across the world into centralized S3 buckets.
+   * {id="TransferAcceleration"}[Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) — a bucket-level feature designed to optimize transfer speeds from across the world into centralized S3 buckets.
 It enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.

     If your bucket is configured to use Transfer Acceleration or CloudFront, choose the corresponding option under the **Transfer speed-up** section.
 Otherwise, if you wish TeamCity to transfer files in the regular mode, choose the **None** type.